Single-origin olive oil UK

 that fits your kitchen.

-Every bottle is from the same November 2025 harvest, the same single family estate in the Caltanissetta region of central Sicily, and the same Biancolilla cultivar.
+Every bottle is from the same November 2025 harvest, the same single family estate in central Sicily, and the same Biancolilla cultivar.
 Cold-pressed within four hours at a traditional stone mill, bottled the same day.
 One origin, three sizes.

 For retailers, delicatessens, and restaurants who want genuinely traceable olive oil for their shelves or service — email us.
 We provide origin documentation on request.